lzapffe/ds_labs/lab-10.md

 ## Exercise 5

-The professor rankings of male professors is:
+The general equation for the model is:

 professor rankings = 3.95 + 0.031 \* beauty ranking - 0.18 (if the
 professor is male) + 0.080 per beauty ranking if professor is male.

-The equation if the professor is male is 3.95 + 0.031 \* beauty
+The equation if the professor is male is therefore 3.95 + 0.031 \*
-ranking - 0.18 + 0.080 per beauty ranking if professor is male = 3.77 +
+beauty ranking - 0.18 + 0.080 per beauty ranking if professor is male =
-0.031 \* beauty ranking + 0.080 per beauty ranking if professor is male
+3.77 + 0.031 \* beauty ranking + 0.080 per beauty ranking if professor
+is male

 ## Exercise 6